Debra McGrath

-Debra McGrath (born July 5, 1954) is a Canadian actress and comedian.
+Debra McGrath is a Canadian actress and comedian.

-Education
+Early life

-Debra McGrath was born in Toronto in 1954.
-She studied theatre at Ryerson Polytechnical Institute (now Toronto Metropolitan University).
+McGrath was born in Toronto to Anne (née Munro) and James McGrath Jr. She studied theatre at Ryerson Polytechnical Institute (now Toronto Metropolitan University).

 Career

-McGrath first started her career with three years as a member of The Second City Toronto, Ontario, from 1983-1985, where she was a writer and actress, and eventually a director.
+McGrath first started her career with three years as a member of The Second City in Toronto, Ontario, from 1983 to 1985, where she was a writer and actress, and eventually a director.
 She was best known for a take-off of Marilyn Monroe, and the song Condoms are a Girl's Best Friend.
 During the late 1980s, she appeared with Second City at anniversary, comedy festival and Club Soda performances.

 In 1987, McGrath starred in Spoof, a comedy pilot written by Brian Cooke and Perry Rosemond.
 In 1989, she had a major role in Allan King's film Termini Station.
 She also appeared in Eugene Levy's 1992 TV film Partners 'N Love, in which she played a lawyer whose client's divorce was found to be invalid.

 In 1990, with Linda Kash, McGrath co-created My Talk Show, a sitcom featuring a talk show broadcast from the host's basement.
 The series ran for one year, with fifty-nine episodes.
 Producer Bob Tischler cast Cynthia Stevenson as the host, while McGrath played a local dinner theatre owner, actress and head of the Chamber of Commerce.
 Initial reviews were very positive, predicting that McGrath would become the Carl Reiner of the 1990s.
 However, ratings were low, the host character left the show and McGrath's character became the host.
 Ratings did not improve (one reviewer considered that McGrath's character was "a grating, overbearing bimbo whose I-have-no-idea-who-my-guests-are routine gets boring fast") and the show folded after one season.
 McGrath was also a co-writer of the Canadian Women's Television Network's Go Girl!, a send-up of a cable TV talk show that debuted in 1997.